 - Unmaintained ramp collapses

-When you are injured in a slip, trip and fall accident due to negligence of a third party, a solicitor could assist you when claiming personal injury compensation.
+When you are injured in a slip, trip and fall accident due to negligence of a third party, once yo’uve sought medical treatment, personal injury lawyers could assist you when claiming personal injury compensation.

 Slip, trip or fall solicitors are legal experts specialising in handling injuries you sustain in this type of accident.
 A solicitor can assess your case to see whether you have a strong claim and that your injury was caused due to negligence.
 Once this is achieved, the solicitor could offer to act on your behalf on a No Win No Fee basis.